Adam1277/Account-Management/README.md

-# Account-Management
+# Busget management system
-Custom and aesthetic account management system
+User specific and encrepted login information and financials.
+For tracking spending and usage of funds monthly.